Choose another writer in this calendar:

 which returned it after three days.

-Colour Blind (1953) was a story of a woman who marries a black man.
+Colour Blind (1953) told of a woman who marries a black man.
 Later their daughter suffers at the hands of classmates and a bitter uncle.
 The background is realistic, and offers an understanding picture of the British working class.
-In these early works as in the following books Cookson dealt with such social issues as class tensions and unemployment, among them The Black Candle (1989), set in the 19th-century and depicting a clash between two families.
+In these early works, as in the following books, Cookson dealt with such social issues as class tensions and unemployment, among them The Black Candle (1989), set in the 19th-century and depicting a clash between two families.

 Her first sixteen books Cookson wrote longhand, but when she began